 No products in the cart.

 This DNA negative control probe consists of a random set of oligonucleotide sequences with a GC content of 40-70%.
 It should be used to assess non-specific staining when performing in situ hybridization.
 No positive staining should result with the use of this probe.
+The in situ hybridization technique offers an important advantage over immunohistochemistry, as it virtually lacks background, and allows a clean and sharp viewing of the histological preparation.

 Approximately 20 tests at 20 microliters per test